hydraulic-software/conveyor/guidebook/docs/configs/os-integration.md

 app.file-associations = [ .foo ]
 ```

-And that's it!
-It should automatically open `.foo` with your app on *every platform*!

 You can even define different file associations for different platforms by using the keys `app.mac.file-assocations`, `app.linux.file-assocations` and `app.windows.file-assocations`.
 By default, the value of all of those keys is the same as `app.file-associations`.

 !!! important